 If you work in an office setting, will the employer provide you with ergonomic office equipment to prevent work-related strains?
-If will be doing manual type tasks, is there adequate safety gear?
+If you will be doing manual type tasks, is there adequate safety gear?
 Is relevant information about workplace safety posted clearly?
 These are all things to consider and ask, before accepting a position.

-A workplace-related accident could result in a life-altering injury or even death; don’t accept a job with a company that doesn’t value every employee’s safety.
+A workplace-related accident could result in a life-altering injury or even death; don’t accept a job offer with a company that doesn’t value every employee’s safety.

-6. Is There Room For Growth?
+6. Is There Room for Growth?

 Many people assume when accepting a new job that promotion and other opportunities are inevitable at some point.
 While many companies won’t (and can’t) guarantee development, it’s important to think about if the career is “enough” for you even if you never officially advance in the company.

 Not only should a company help you grow professionally, but how will the job help you improve?
 Is there an opportunity to share your ideas and learn new skills?